 SkyCiv has always prided itself on its ability to deliver tools and software to improve education in engineering.
 STEM Education is at the forefront of future innovation and design, and we believe it is important to support, promote and develop these disciplines wherever we can.
 These are the future engineers that will create the technology and designs to improve the standard of living of people around us.
 This is why SkyCiv aims to enhance the learning of such engineering students.
 For instance, our Sponsorship of the Science Olympiad Towers Competition helps high school students use software to model, design, and build tower structures as part of an educational competition.

-In this article, we will explore a case study of Monash University and their use of SkyCiv Software in an interactive, fun, first year design course ENG1001.
+In this article, we will explore a case study of Monash University and its use of SkyCiv Software in an interactive, fun, first-year design course ENG1001.
 The focus was on Engineering Design: lighter, stronger, faster.